Willy-JL/ALTIERA-Bot/README.md

 # A.L.T.I.E.R.A.
 Bot
-Custom Discord bot for the Cyberpunk 2077 Modding Server
+Custom Discord bot for the Cyberpunk 2077 Modding Servers

 ## Features:
  - Leveling system for: